HSAFoundation/HSA-Conformance-Tests-PRM/docs/HsaPrmConformance.md

 HSA PRM Conformance test suite is used to validate an implementation of Heterogeneous System Architecture Intermediate Language (HSAIL) virtual machine and language as described in "HSA Programmer's Reference Manual".
 The focus is on verification of ISA produced by HSAIL Finalizer and functionality of kernels on the agent.
 HSAIL Linking extension is used to finalize test programs while HSA Core Runtime is used to set up and invoke test kernels and to provide certain functionality for test code on the host (for some tests).

 A test consists of scenario which describes test data, HSAIL program(s) in BRIG format, code, dispatches and validation.
 The test is deemed passed if all scenario steps (including validation) are successful.
 Many basic tests for HSAIL instruction contain just one program with one kernel, one or several input and output buffers, one dispatch and validation of output buffer.
-An example of such test is the test for `add_u32` HSAIL instruction: one kernel, two input buffers and one output buffer.
+An example of such test is the test for `add_u32` HSAIL instruction with register operands: one kernel, two input buffers and one output buffer.

 Note that each test actually expands into several testcases, one for each valid combination of parameters.
-These parameters are described in [Test details].
+These parameters are described in [Test details] section.
 For example, the test for abs instruction consists of several tests for `f32` and `f64` types.

 ## Building test suite